Arthur Manuel

 Arthur Manuel (1951 – January 11, 2017) was a First Nations political leader in Canada.
 The son of Marceline Paul of the Ktunaxa Nation and political leader George Manuel of the Secwepemc Nation, he grew up on the Neskonlith Reserve in the interior of British Columbia.
 He attended the Kamloops (Kamloops, BC), St Eugene's (Cranbrook, BC) and St. Mary's (Mission, BC) residential schools, Concordia University (Montreal, Quebec) and Osgoode Hall Law School (Toronto, Ontario).
-He was the father of five children.
+He had five children.

 Early life

 The son of George Manuel, who served as president of the National Indian Brotherhood and of the World Council of Indigenous Peoples in the 1970s, Arthur was born into the struggle along with other activist family members.
 In the 1970s, he served as president of the national Native Youth Association.